sudipmahato11/Mini-Health-Assistant/README.md

 - The program will terminate after displaying the requested information.
 - To restart, rerun the executable file (`./medical_diagnosis`).

-### **Overview of the Code**
-This C program functions as a basic medical diagnosis and consultation system.
-It allows users to enter their symptoms, receive a diagnosis, view health instructions, get medicine prescriptions, and consult doctors.

----

 ### **ABOUT THE PROGRAM**